-National NHS and Government policies are now being formed to begin to address this situation through improvements to education.
+National NHS and Government policies have been formed to help address this situation through improvements to education.

 The National Institute for Health Care Excellence is clear in its advice to academies, that developing a 'Whole Academy Approach' to promoting mental health has shown clear benefits in contributing to the wellbeing of pupils.
 This approach goes beyond teaching and learning and pervades all aspects of the life of the Trust.
 (Promoting children and young people's emotional health and wellbeing)